defacl - Get, set, or change default ACL on buckets

-Similar to the "acl set" command, the file-or-canned_acl_name names either a canned ACL or the path to a file that contains ACL text.
+a predefined ACL or the path to a file that contains ACL text.
 See gsutil help acl for examples of editing and setting ACLs via the acl command.
-See Predefined ACLs for a list of canned ACLs.
+See

 Setting a default object ACL on a bucket provides a convenient way to ensure newly uploaded objects have a specific ACL.
 If you don't set the bucket's default object ACL, it will default to project-private.
 If you then upload objects that need a different ACL, you will need to perform a separate ACL update operation for each object.
 Depending on how many objects require updates, this could be very time-consuming.